 Outdoor Dog Safety Program

-Our outdoor dog safety program outlines the different hazards that your or your pet may encounter when out on private land or out enjoying a hike the forestry areas.
-This program is approx. 60min long with lots of time to have your questions answered.
-Great discussion and a simple tip on how to keep your dog from encountering the many hazards that exist.
+Our outdoor Dog Safety Program outlines the different hazards that your or your pet may encounter when out on private land or enjoying a hike in the forestry areas.
+This program is approximately 60min long with ample time to have your questions answered.
+Great discussion and simple tips on how to keep your dog from encountering the many hazards that exist.

 Please Contact Ross Hinter – firstname.lastname@example.org